martschm/martschm.github.io/curriculum_vitae.md

 Agile collaboration with colleagues from Advanced Analytics and Model Validation from the ING Head Office
 - Backtesting of external credit bureau models (CRIF, KSV)
+- Analysed fraudulent loan applications using network analysis in Python and implemented a SAS-tool to support operations in detection of future cases
 - Led the development of automated reporting from internal databases in the financial and non-financial risk area from scratch using SAS, SQL and VBA
 - Responsible for implementation of regulatory reporting requirements (e.g. New Definition of Default, IFRS 9) in SAS
+- Gained first leadership experience by guiding new colleagues through their onboarding-process
 - Member of the local Credit Risk Committee presenting to the management board
-- Analysed fraudulent loan applications using network analysis in Python and implemented a SAS-tool to support operations in detection of future cases

 ---